vercel-community/rust/README.md

 vercel build && vercel deploy --prebuilt
 ```

-## Local Development

-With `vercel dev` and `vercel-rust`, you can develop your Rust-based lambdas on your own machine.

-During local development with `vercel dev`, ensure `rust` and `cargo` are already installed and available in your `PATH`, since they will not be installed automatically.
-The recommended way to install is with [rustup](https://rustup.rs/).

 ## Contributing

 Since this project contains both Rust and Node.js code, you need to install the relevant dependencies.
 If you're only working on the TypeScript side, you only need to install those dependencies (and vice-versa).